Vikram Nagar, Ujjian

-Vikram Nagar is a new upcoming residential locality within Ujjain, Madhya Pradesh.
-Here also many developers and real estate prices have shot up and are comparable to the posh areas of Ujjain.
+Vikram Nagar is an upcoming residential locality within Ujjain, Madhya Pradesh.
+As the number of land developers have increased here, real estate prices have shot up and are comparable to the posh areas of Ujjain.
 Vikram Nagar is located near the Vikramnagar railway station a suburban station of Ujjain.
 It is located near Vikram University as well.

 Etymology

 The name of the area is derived from King Vikramaditya of the Ujjaini Kingdom.